galbenshushan/pokemon/README.md

 This is a Full Mern-Stack side to side (mongoDB, ExpressJS , React , NodeJS).

 ## Introduction
-Register/Login to the app, After that you can search for Pokemon that you like, Catch it and give him nickname.
+If you aren't login or register to the app, do it.
+After that will be able to choose your first pokemon starter and give him a nickname if you want.
-You can search from the pokedex or the auto-search-bar.
-In the pokemon page you can read about stats, attacks, evolutions and more details about your pokemon.
-You have something like 10% chance to catch a shiny pokemon, Try your best!
+You can search from the Pokedex for Pokemon that you like, Read about it and see all the information about it, stats, attacks, evolutions and more details about the pokemon, maybe one day it will be yours You have something like 10% chance to get a shiny pokemon, Try your best!
-You able to battle with your Pokemons and another random Pokemons and raise your pokemon level!
+You able to battle with your Pokemon agaist another random Pokemons and raise your pokemon level! each Level your Pokemon reached, the stronger it got!
+Of course you can also catch them if you will succeed.
+Advice: It is recommended to fight them a little before but not to defeat them, it increases the chances of capture.
+I'm sure you will be great!

 ## Soon
-You will be able to catch random Pokemons in the battle!
+    -Poke Tetris game!
+    -Poke Race game!
+    -Making your own Avatar Trainer!
+    -Evolve Pokemon and make them stronger than ever!